-Check out this FAQ on what areas you should focus on when preparing for self-audits.
+Check out this FAQ on what areas you should focus on when preparing for self-audits, and look for information about how best to conduct self-audits.

 Q: Why do payers decide to audit medical practices?

 A: According to Frank Cohen, MPA, MBB, principal and senior analyst for The Frank Cohen Group in Clearwater, Fla., a payer might opt to audit your practice for several reasons: a random event that created an anomaly in your coding/billing, a benchmarking event, etc.